Skip to main content

 We’ll review the ingredients needed to make the meat filling, the dough, and the pomegranate molasses that’s used in the filling.
 While the pomegranate molasses is optional, from other Lahm bi Ajeen recipes I’ve seen, it’s a highly recommended ingredient and really makes the recipe special!
 You can buy it pre-made or make it yourself.
 I couldn’t find it pre-made so I’ll be making it myself, and I’m sure this will make this Lebanese meat pizza recipe extra special.

 Furthermore, keep in mind that you could take an extra shortcut by using a pre-made dough, such as a pizza dough.
 You could even use a flatbread so all you need to do is make the meat mixture and bake!
 However, I really did want to make the entire thing from start to finish, but feel free to mix and match based on how much time you have!
-I do recommend making all the components from scratch since every part will taste absolutely so fresh and loaded with flavours!
+I do recommend making all the components from scratch since every part will taste absolutely so fresh and loaded with flavors!

 Remember, the FULL PRINTABLE RECIPE CARD for all ingredient quantities and step by step instructions.
 You can save the recipe for later, and it’s so easy to scale the ingredient quantities based on how many pies you want to make!